MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/external-sharing-overview.md

 You can stop sharing with guests by removing their permissions from the shared item, or by removing them as a guest in your directory.

-You can stop sharing with people who have an "Anyone" link by going to the file or folder that you shared and deleting the link.
+You can stop sharing with people who have an *Anyone* link by going to the file or folder that you shared and deleting the link or by turning off *Anyone* links for the site.

 [Learn how to stop sharing an item](https://support.office.com/article/0a36470f-d7fe-40a0-bd74-0ac6c1e13323)